 From a legal standpoint, we need to show that spending time with grandparents is in the best interests of the children.
 The court places a high burden of proof on the objecting parent(s) to justify denial of access, and will not entertain frivolous reasons given by a stepdaughter or stepson.

 Through mediation or litigation, we can affirm your right to see your grandchildren and establish a schedule that stipulates regular contact.
-Call (913) 345-9473 or email me to discuss your grandparents’ rights.
-I can make evening and weekend appointments, and may be able to handle your case via e-mail, phone, and fax.
+Call (913) 709-4458 or email me to discuss your grandparents’ rights.
+I can make evening and weekend appointments, and may be able to handle your case via e-mail, phone.